-SEMESTER COURSES CFA

-1 specialisation course to be chosen by the student:
+6 1 specialisation course to be chosen by the student: Career development (FM Spec.)
+Career development (AN Spec.)
+6

-5 Media production (FM Spec.)

-Media production (AN Spec.)

-5 Law, legislation and economy of media and entertainment

-1 specialisation course to be chosen by the student:
+6 1 specialisation course to be chosen by the student: Final workshop (FM Spec.)
+Final project tutoring Workshops Final workshop (AN Spec.)
+Final project tutoring Workshops 12 6 6 12 6 6

-5 Direction 3 (FM Spec.)

-Direction 3 (AN Spec.)

-5 Multimedia design

-6 Career development

-6 Final workshop

-6 Final project
+6 Final project 10

-6 Additional training activities
+6 Additional training activities 2

+TOTAL CR EDITS 6 TM SEMESTER 30

-TOTAL CREDITS THIRD YEAR 60
+TOTAL CR EDITS THIRD YEAR 60

 TOTAL CREDITS BACHELOR OF ARTS 180

-HISTORY OF CINEMA The course offers an overview of the history of cinema, from its origins up to contemporary productions.
-Expressive and production methods leading to the development of current audiovisual products in the field of cinema and video will be analysed, examining the main milestones of the history of cinema, Significant historic motion pictures will be viewed and discussed during the film analysis seminar.
+The course offers an overview of the history of cinema, from its origins up to contemporary productions.
+Expressive and production methods leading to the development of current audiovisual products in the field of cinema and video will be analysed, examining the main milestones of the history of cinema.
+Significant historic motion pictures will be viewed and discussed during the film analysis seminar.